 How much does a $1 million life insurance policy cost?

-There are a number of factors that determine the cost of a life insurance policy, including:
+There are a number of factors that determine the cost of Lemonade’s life insurance offering, including:

 - The type of policy